The Role of the Paramedic

 Programme Aim

-The overall aim of the programme is to equip students with the essential theoretical and practical skills and competences to meet the HPC Standards of Proficiency for Paramedics (SOPs) in line with the HPC Standards of Education and Training (SETs) and the College of Paramedics Curriculum Framework.
+The overall aim of the programme is to equip learners with the essential theoretical, practical, and interpersonal skills and competences to fulfil the role and responsibilities of an EMT.

 Programme Delivery